 Investment properties are recorded at fair value with changes in fair value recorded in income.
 The fair value of investment properties is generally determined using property valuation models that are based on expected capitalization rates and models that discount expected future net cash flows at current market interest rates reflective of the characteristics, location, and market of each property.
 Expected future net cash flows include contractual and projected cash flows and forecasted operating expenses, and take into account interest, rental and occupancy rates derived from market surveys.
-The estimates of future cash inflows, in addition to expected rental income from current leases, include projected income from future leases based on significant assumptions that are consistent with current market conditions.
-The future rental rates are estimated based on the location, type and quality of the properties, and take into account market data and projections at the valuation date.
+The estimates of future cash inflows, in addition to expected rental income from current leases, include projected income from future leases based on significant assumptions that are consistent with current market data and projections at the valuation date.
 The fair values are typically compared to market-based information for reasonability, including recent transactions involving comparable assets.
 The methodologies and inputs used in these models are in accordance with real estate industry valuation standards.
 Valuations are prepared externally or internally by professionally accredited real estate appraisers.